Please help us spread the word by sharing on facebook.

 Military prostitution and the sexual exploitation of women have been features of warfare throughout history.
 At present brothels can be found around military bases and at the sites of peace-keeping operations.
 Prostitution - usually work of desperation for women – is openly tolerated, even organized by the military, as essential to the “morale” of the armed forces.
 Sexual services are deemed essential provisions for waging war - to strengthen the “fighting will” of the troops.
 Military sex workers are frequently victims of rape, various forms of physical abuse and murder.

-Trafficking and sexual slavery is a form of MVAW that stems from the idea that sexual services are necessary to fighting troops.
+Trafficking and sexual slavery is a form of VAW that stems from the idea that sexual services are necessary to fighting troops.
 The case of the “comfort women,” enslaved by the Japanese military during WWII is the best known, perhaps the most egregious instance of this type of military VAW.
-More recently, trafficked women have been literally enslaved in conflict and post-conflict peace-keeping operations.
-Women are commoditized and their bodies used as military supplies.
+Trafficking to military bases continues to this day abetted by the impunity enjoyed by the traffickers and their military facilitators.
+More recently, trafficked women have been literally enslaved in conflict and post-conflict peacekeeping operations.
+Women’s bodies are used as military supplies.
 Viewing and treating women as commodities is absolute objectification.
 Objectification of other human beings is standard practice in making war acceptable to combatants and civil populations of nations at war.

 Random rape in armed conflict and around military bases is an expected and accepted consequence of the militarized security system.
 It illustrates that militarism in any form increases the possibilities of sexual violence against women in militarized areas in “peace time” as well as war time.
 This form of MVAW has been well documented by Okinawa Women Act against Military Violence.
 OWAAMV has recorded the reported rapes of local women by American military personnel from the invasion in 1945 to the present.
 The consequence of the misogyny that infects military training, when it occurs in war rape functions as an act of intimidation and humiliation of the enemy.